samirillion/c9-surgical-import/README.md

 1. Clone this repository in your plugins folder.
 1. Run `npm install` and `composer install`
-1. To start developing, run `npm run start` 🤘
+1. To develop: run `npm run start`
-1. For production build, run `npm run build` 👍
+1. For production build, run `npm run build` and `composer install --save-dev`